iamcco/markdown-preview.nvim/README.md

 Answer: set `updatetime` to a small number, for instance: `set updatetime=100`

+*WSL 2 issue*: Can not open browser when using WSL 2 with terminal Vim.

+> if you are using Ubuntu you can install xdg-utils using `sudo apt-get install -y xdg-utils`
+> checkout [issue 199](https://github.com/iamcco/markdown-preview.nvim/issues/199) for more detail.

 ### About vim support

 Vim support is powered by [vim-node-rpc](https://github.com/neoclide/vim-node-rpc)